Isle of Wight Guru

 Q. What are people from the Isle of Wight called?

 A: Generally, people from the Isle of Wight are called 'caulkheads' or 'Islanders' or according to Wikipedia 'Vectensians or Vectians'.
 The rule seems to be that you have to be a third generation Islander to call yourself a 'caulkhead'.
-There are various tales about the etymology of 'caulkheads' but it seems to be either to do with caulking boats or to do with floating in water.
+There are various tales about the etymology of 'caulkheads', but most theories suggest it is either to do with caulking boats or floating in water.

 Mainlanders who have moved to the Island are usually called Overners, whilst I've heard tourists referred to as Grockles before.